mozilla/mortar-app-stub/README.md

 *This template has been updated with a new structure as of May 2013.
 Other mortar templates will be updated soon too.*

-The is a minimal template that has a little HTML, CSS, and js to help you start writing an Open Web App.
+This is a minimal template that has a little HTML, CSS, and JavaScript to help you start writing an Open Web App.

 This is part of the [mortar](https://github.com/mozilla/mortar/)